ttelcl/lcl-bike-app/instructions.md

   - You can
   [download it from microsoft](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
   - For the record, I used version "v18.12.1".
+  - Note!
+Reports are that you can create the empty databases in VS2022 as well as an alternative to using SMSS.
+I haven't used that functionality in VS2022 myself though.
 - `Node.js` ([nodejs.org](https://nodejs.org/)).
 I used version "v16.15.1" (to check your
 version, use "node --version")
 - `Quasar CLI` ([quasar.dev](https.//quasar.dev/)).
 Once you have node.js